ncase/trust/README.md

 #	How-To: Translate this thang!

+**[IMPORTANT:
+BEFORE YOU DECIDE TO MAKE A TRANSLATION, CHECK THE "ISSUES" TAB ABOVE, TO SEE IF SOMEONE ELSE IS ALREADY WORKING ON IT.
+If so, maybe you can collaborate!
-**[NOTE: Before you decide to make a translation, check the "Issues" tab to see if someone else is already working on it!
-Maybe you can collaborate.
-And if no one else is, please create a new Issue in this repo so that others know you're working on it!]**
+And if no one else is, PLEASE CREATE A NEW ISSUE in this repo so that others know you're working on it!]**

 Translations done so far:
 [Chinese (Simplified)](https://sekai.co/trust/),